 Capsule Endoscopy in Queens

 Looking for a safe, advanced way to diagnose gastrointestinal issues?
 At Gastroenterology & Nutrition, P.C. in Forest Hills, Queens, we offer capsule endoscopy, a pill-sized wireless camera you swallow for a detailed tour of your digestive tract.
-Our board-certified gastroenterologist, Dr. Samuel Davidoff, has over 15 years of experience and has helped hundreds of patients find answers with this innovative camera pill.
+Led by Dr. Samuel Davidoff, MD, a board-certified gastroenterologist and hepatologist with over 15 years of experience, this innovative camera pill has helped hundreds of patients find answers.
 If you’ve been searching for “capsule endoscopy near me,” you’ve come to the right place.
 Our Forest Hills office is proud to be a leading provider of capsule endoscopy in Queens

 What is Capsule Endoscopy?